Flexible monthly business insurance

 Luckily, there are ways to minimise imposter syndrome through coping mechanisms.
 This article will run through a few that you can try out as well as how to do identify whether you have imposter syndrome.

 What is imposter syndrome?

-Imposter syndrome is a persistent feeling of self doubt and inadequacy that can happen at any time to anyone but statistically appears more-so in high-achieving people who struggle to accept their victories, despite their education, experience or accomplishments.
+Imposter syndrome (IS) is a persistent feeling of self doubt and inadequacy.
+It can happen to anyone at any time but statistically appears more-so in high-achieving people who struggle to accept their victories, despite their education, experience or accomplishments.